Stock market today: Asian shares are mostly higher, tracking gains on Wall Street

 The upward momentum from Tuesday’s announcement that a state investment fund was stepping up purchases of exchange-traded funds appeared to have faded.
 A report that Chinese leader Xi Jinping was to meet with officials to discuss the markets remained unconfirmed, with no word on such a meeting.

 Those developments had pushed Chinese shares, including those in Hong Kong, sharply higher on Tuesday.
-By midday Wednesday, Hong Kong’s Hang Seng was down 0.1% at 16,122.40, while the Shanghai Composite index gained 0.9% to 2,814.89.
+By Wednesday afternoon, Hong Kong’s Hang Seng was down 0.3% at 16,096.10, while the Shanghai Composite index gained 1.4% to 2,829.70.

-Investors were selling technology and property shares that had climbed during the markets’ brief rally.

-Elsewhere in Asia, Tokyo’s Nikkei 225 fell 0.7% to 35,889.14 despite gains for companies that have reported strong financial results, including Japanese automaker Toyota Motor Corp. which rose 3.9%.
+Elsewhere in Asia, Tokyo’s Nikkei 225 fell 0.1% to finish at 36,119.92 despite gains for companies that have reported strong financial results, including Japanese automaker Toyota Motor Corp., which rose 4%.

 Wall Street drifted higher through a quiet Tuesday as the bond market calmed following some sharp swings.